-“No. 1” is Marina’s first personal online exhibition.
+“No. 1” is Marine’s first personal online exhibition.
 New works are reinterpretation of her past artistic experience, and they continue the previously developed theme of duality.

 Images covered with liquid acrylic are photographs from the artist’s archives dating back to different years.
 The sources of inspiration for this series’ creation were colourized photographs of Gerhard Richter.

 However, the main thing for the German artist was to create a space for an interactive dialogue of painting and photography.
 Marine, with the help of some paints, fills in the gaps in the usual view of the world and casts doubt on the accuracy of the image in the picture.
 The keystone of this certain concept is the idea of the possibility of parallel worlds existence, and the creatures that inhabit them.